English Language Learners Program Overview

 International Student/ELL Program Admission Process

-- When forms have been submitted A+ Global Education to Highland Academy, the Highland Academy Admissions Committee will meet to review and approve the application.
+- When forms have been submitted through California Education Corporation to Highland Academy, the Highland Academy Admissions Committee will meet to review and approve the application.

 - After acceptance, Highland Academy will issue an I-20 for the student to obtain an F-1 student visa.